wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-integration/includes/1-introduction.md

 Adding components such as entity lists, entity forms, and Microsoft Power BI will add the corresponding Liquid tags to a portal page.
 Liquid markup language also has several Common Data Service-specific tags that allow you to add items that don't appear as components such as model-driven charts and web forms.

-The IFrame component allows for integration of other Microsoft technologies such as Power Virtual Agents and even canvas Power Apps to add to a Power Apps portal page.
+The Iframe component allows for integration of other Microsoft technologies such as Power Virtual Agents and even canvas Power Apps to add to a Power Apps portal page.

 > [!div class="mx-imgBorder"]
 > [![Embedded Canvas App](../media/embedded-canvas-app.png)](../media/embedded-canvas-app.png#lightbox)